meysam81/go-zxc/README.md

 - **Better compression ratios** than LZ4
 - **Thread-safe** stateless API suitable for concurrent use
 - **Optional checksum** verification for data integrity
+- **Streaming API** for large files with multi-threaded compression/decompression

 ## Installation